opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/rhoaibu-cluster-gitops.md

-# Managing the RHOAI BU cluster at scale with GitOps
+# Fully GitOpsified implementation of an RHOAI platform

 ## What is the RHOAI BU Cluster Repository?

-The **[RHOAI BU Cluster GitOps Repository](https://github.com/rh-aiservices-bu/rhoaibu-cluster)** manages the **RHOAI BU cluster** and is a comprehensive GitOps implementation for managing Red Hat OpenShift AI infrastructure using declarative configuration management.
+The **[RHOAI BU Cluster GitOps Repository](https://github.com/rh-aiservices-bu/rhoaibu-cluster)** manages the **OpenShift AI BU cluster** and is a comprehensive GitOps implementation for managing Red Hat OpenShift AI infrastructure using declarative configuration management.

 **What it manages:**